SodimuDemilade/alx-pre_course/README.md

-My first readme
-I am adding some text here
+My first readme and I am adding some text here